-Not every state has legislation governing snow removal, but for those that do, our research found it’s almost always illegal to plow, shovel, or otherwise deposit snow, ice, and slush into roadways.
+Not every state has legislation governing snow removal.
+Among the states that do, our research found several common recurring themes: landlords must keep common areas of their properties safe, and that it’s almost always illegal to plow, shovel, or otherwise deposit snow, ice, and slush into roadways off your property.

-For this guide, we only reviewed statewide laws and ordinances for states that had legislation.
-We did not include laws for cities and counties, which can vary greatly (even in the same state).
+For this guide, we included laws and ordinances for states that had legislation.
+Additionally, we’ve included an example of law for a city or county in each state, but the list is not complete.
+Municipal laws can vary greatly (even in the same state).
 Therefore, we recommend further researching your local county or municipality laws and ordinances for your specific area of jurisdiction.
-However, we did provide a sample of local county or municipality laws as examples in our guide below.

-Property owners should maintain their driveways and the approach roads to their properties.
+Property owners are required to maintain their driveways and in most areas, the approach roads to their properties.

 Arizona highway drivers should not park on highway shoulders to get out and play in the snow.
 Shoulders are for emergency parking only.
 Most of the snow that falls in Arizona is in Coconino County.
 The County does not plow private roads and will not remove berms created in driveways by Public Works snow removal activities.
 The County’s right of way for snow removal vehicles is 30 feet from the center of the road.